dmz44/Robotics_Assignment_5/README.md

 [https://www.quartzite.ai/tools/free-ai-prompt-optimizer](https://www.quartzite.ai/tools/free-ai-prompt-optimizer)
 [https://promptperfect.jina.ai/interactive](https://promptperfect.jina.ai/interactive)

-#### [Optional Reading] Running Large Language Models on Embedded Systems
+#### [Optional Reading] Running Large Language Models on Edge Systems

-Jetson has limited resources compared to a full-fledged Desktop with a large power budget.
+Edge systems such as laptops and Nvidia Jetsons have limited resources compared to full-fledged servers with a large power budget.
 As such, optimizations are necessary to run demanding AI models such as Large Language Models.
 We have summarized such optimizations in this section.
 This section focuses on how to set up the Jetson environment for running LLMs and how to decide on the best model for yourself.
 This reading assumes that you have generic knowledge of Large Language Models, including tokenization, embeddings, and the training process of LLMs.
 For people who need a refresher, the following reading is recommended.

 **LLaMa.cpp Open Source C++ Library**